yucca-php/yucca/README.md

 Getting started
 ===============

 The recommended way to install Yucca is through composer.
+If you don't know this tool, please look at [its documentation](https://getcomposer.org/)

-Just create a `composer.json` file for your project:
+Just create a `composer.json` file for your project, or update yours with this require statement:

 ``` json
 {